calccrypto/Class-Project/README.md

 Copyright (c) 2014 Omar Azhar
 Copyright (c) 2014 Jason Lee @ calccrypto at gmail.com

 Please see LICENSE file for license.
 The networking code was modified from code written by Andrew Zonenberg.
+The terminal echo on/off code is under the Creative Commons Attribution-ShareAlike 3.0 Unported license.
+Full description is provided above relavant code.

 ## IMPORTANT
 **This code was not written for actual use.**